 Oh hey it’s winter in some jurisdictions

-― I have measured out my life in coffee shop loyalty cards (silby), Sunday, 23 December 2018 01:15 (three months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Sunday, 23 December 2018 01:15 (five months ago) Permalink

 It is, but we ILBers like to assert the year as well as the season in the WAYR thread title and that always makes for a slippery transition into the winter digs.
 We often consider Dec.
 22-31 as an interregnum and just let the autumn thread act as regent until January.